 What makes a good melody?

-When you create a melody, there are three ways that the notes can progress.
+When you create a melody, there are three types of movement you can use:

 - Repeat (same note)